 - Building security around the application

-- Making it mobile phone accessible and social
+- Making the application mobile phone accessible

-To solve this problem, Salesforce came into the picture and became popular.
-With Salesforce, the developer isn’t worried about buying and setting up the hardware, installing the software, defining users, setting up means for reporting and analytics, building security around the application, and making it mobile phone accessible and social.
-As with Salesforce, all of these code components come as a single package.
+With Salesforce, developers are not worried about buying and setting up the hardware, installing the software, defining users, setting up means for reporting and analytics, building security around the application, and making it mobile phone accessible.
+All these core components come as a single package in Salesforce.

 Wish to crack Salesforce job interviews?
 Intellipaat’s Top Salesforce Interview Questions are meant only for you!

 This Salesforce tutorial is beneficial for anybody who wants to learn about CRM.
 Software developers, administrators, cloud computing professionals, and project managers can all learn and benefit from this Salesforce tutorial.